 Simply buy your chosen pass for one flat rate and download your pass instantly on your smartphone using their App (or print them out at home).
 Then scan your pass to enter any of the 20+ attractions.

 No cash or tickets are needed.
-And there’s no limit on how many attractions you can visit with your Nashville Sightseeing Pass.
+And there’s no limit on how many attractions you can visit with your pass.

 This tourism pass is the most popular with visitors to Nashville because it has the potential to save you A LOT of money.
 By visiting just three attractions per day, you can save 58% vs. paying at the gate.